nayakashu/assignment-people10-employee-app/README.md

 2. The app URL: https://people10-employee-management.herokuapp.com/
 2. The HerokuApps server takes care of installing the dependent node and bower components.
 3. npm is used as the package manager for the back-end - node, express, mongodb and mongoose.
-4. bower is used as the package manager for the front-end - jQuery, bootstrap and angular.
+4. bower is used as the package manager for the front-end - angular, bootstrap, and moment.